vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 We noted in discussions with several current and prospective users that custom protobuf support in the form of an `encoding` option or a transform.

-Protobufs in their `proto` form aren't usable usable by the prevailing Rust Protobuf libraries in a dynamic way.
-Both `serde` and `rust-protobuf` focus almost solely on compiling support for specific Protobufs **into** a Rust program.
+Protobufs in their `proto` form aren't usable by the prevailing Rust Protobuf libraries in a dynamic way.
+Both `prost` and `rust-protobuf` focus almost solely on compiling support for specific Protobufs **into** a Rust program.
 While a `serde-protobuf` crate exists, we found it to be an order of magnitude slower than the other two options, we also noted it lacked serialization support.